 Operate equipment of a weight or so loaded as to not cause damage to structures, to the roadway, or to other types of construction.
-Comply with subsection for allowed loads on bridges.
+Comply with subsection 501.05.B.6 for allowed loads on bridges.

-Do not use off road vehicles on bases or pavements unless permitted by the DCA in writing.
+Do not use off road vehicles on bases or pavements unless permitted by the PRC in writing.

 Do not haul on concrete pavement, base, or structures before the expiration of the curing period.

-Do not exceed the legal load limits in this section unless permitted by the Director in writing.
+Do not exceed the legal load limits in this section unless permitted by the PRCr in writing.

 105.13 Haul Roads.
 Prior to hauling equipment or materials, provide written notification to the Engineer of the specific roads or streets on the haul route.
-If the haul route includes roads and streets that are not under the jurisdiction and control of the State and the DCA determines that State controlled roads are not available or practical for a haul route, the Contractor may use local roads and streets that are not restricted by local authorities.
-If the DCA determines that state controlled roads are available and practical for a haul route, revise the proposed haul route provided in the original written notification and resubmit to the DCA.
+If the haul route includes roads and streets that are not under the jurisdiction and control of the LPA and the PRC determines that LPA controlled roads are not available or practical for a haul route, the Contractor may use local roads and streets that are not restricted by local authorities.
+If the PRC determines that LPA controlled roads are available and practical for a haul route, revise the proposed haul route provided in the original written notification and resubmit to the PRC.

 If the Engineer determines that haul route roads were properly used during construction to haul equipment and materials and that the haul route roads were damaged, then the Engineer may order the Contractor to perform immediate and practical repairs to ensure reasonably normal traveling conditions.
-The Engineer will pay for repairs according to applicable provisions of and .
+The Engineer will pay for repairs according to applicable provisions of 109.04 and 109.05.

 The Contractor shall not file a claim for delays or other impacts to the Work caused by disputes with the local authorities regarding the use of local roads or streets as haul routes.
-The Contractor shall save the State harmless for any closures or hauling restrictions outside the Project limits beyond the control of the Department.
+The Contractor shall save the LPA harmless for any closures or hauling restrictions outside the Project limits beyond the control of the LPA.

 105.14 Maintenance During Construction.
-Maintain the Work during construction and until Final Inspector accepts the work under , except for portions of the Work accepted under .
+Maintain the Work during construction and until Final Inspector accepts the work under 109.12, except for portions of the Work accepted under 109.11.
 The Contractor is responsible for damage done by its equipment.

 Maintain the previous courses or subgrade during all construction operations, when placing a course upon other courses of embankment, base, subgrade, concrete or asphalt pavement, or other similar items previously constructed.
-This maintenance includes, but is not limited to draining, re-compacting, re-grading, or if destroyed, the removal of Work previously accepted by the Department.
+This maintenance includes, but is not limited to draining, re-compacting, re-grading, or if destroyed, the removal of Work previously accepted by the LPA.

 Maintain the Post Construction Storm Water Best Management Practice (BMP) features.
 Prevent sediment laden surface water from coming in contact with the BMP features during construction.

-Maintain the Work during construction and before acceptance of the Work under , except for portions of the Work accepted under .
-The Department will not provide additional compensation for maintenance work.
+Maintain the Work during construction and before acceptance of the Work under 109.12, except for portions of the Work accepted under 109.11.
+The LPA will not provide additional compensation for maintenance work.
+All cost of maintenance work during construction and before the project is accepted shall be included in the Lump Sum Bid Price for the various pay items and the Contractor will not be paid an additional amount for such work.

 105.15 Failure to Maintain Roadway or Structure.
-If the Contractor, at any time, fails to comply with the provisions of , the Engineer will immediately notify the Contractor of such noncompliance.
+If the Contractor, at any time, fails to comply with the provisions of 105.14, the Engineer will immediately notify the Contractor of such noncompliance.
 If the Contractor fails to remedy unsatisfactory maintenance within 24 hours after receipt of such notice, the Engineer may immediately proceed to maintain the Project, and deduct the entire cost of this maintenance from monies due or to become due the Contractor on the Contract.